We did this fabulous 130-mile walk as 12 one-day linear walks, about one walk a fortnight, starting in January 2015 and ending in August 2015.

 We were very impressed by the footpath maintenance work undertaken by Anglesey Ramblers with new footbridges, long stretches of boardwalk over boggy ground, and new kissing gates.

 We liked the Anglesey Coastal Path so much, we just kept on walking!
 We went back to Chester and started the Wales Coast Path.
-We’ve now reached Carmarthen, and we hope to finish the 870-mile Coast Path in summer 2021.
+We’ve now reached Swansea, and we hope to finish the 870-mile Coast Path in summer 2023.

 We’ve also walked the North Wales Path, the Snowdonia Slate Trail and the North Wales Pilgrim’s Way, since walking the Anglesey Coastal Path.